Author: Ernie Vallery

 So why me?

-But on the questions at issue I am well qualified to make this case.
+But on the questions at issue, I am qualified to make this case..

 Experience as a combat infantryman helps a bit.

-First, I have keenly learned ideas about operating in a combat zone.
-Particularly, I have experienced scenes of civil tranquility that in a moment, often the least expected, erupt into chaotic bloodshed.
+First, I have ideas about operating in a combat zone.
+Particularly, I have experienced scenes of tranquility.
+Then, in a moment, they erupt into chaotic bloodshed.

 Additionally, another aspect of military experience is of value.
-Fully understanding the issues presented here requires a journey across an eon of time, one that encounters battles of ideas about truth.
+Understanding the issues presented here requires a journey across an eon of time.
+There, one encounters battles about truth.

 Photo by RDNE Stock project on Pexels.com

-Presently, much public confusion reigns over the issues surrounding Mt.
+Much public confusion now reigns over the issues surrounding Mt.
 Ebal.

-About these some have already fixed notions largely derived as one might pick a favorite football team.
+Some people have already ingrained notions.
+Many derive, as one might choose a favorite football team.
 They have decided that they prefer the red team or the blue team, the gold or the purple.
 Logic may not run much deeper.

-About this matter the appropriate political authorities and the public who can influence them need to make up their minds quickly but after serious thought.
+Political authorities and the public who can influence them need to make up their minds.
+They must do this soon.
+But after serious thought.

 Why?
 There are immense consequences for a wrong or late response.

-Delay could lead to the loss of riddle answers for another decade, another century, maybe another 3500 years.
+Delay could lead to the loss of riddle answers.
+This could be for another decade, another century, or another thirty-five hundred years.
 Who knows?

-The decision making process that I espouse in this memorandum offers the opportunity for an expedited, logical deliberation that this matter mandates.
+The decision-making process of this memorandum offers an opportunity.
+That is an expedited, logical deliberation that this matter mandates.

 In sum, stick with me for this excursion.
 Together we can reach our destination.
 We can digest the academic evidence.
-We can apply an objective measure.
-Also, on the following questions we can render expedited yet considered decisions:
+We can apply a fair measure.
+Also, on the following questions, we can render expedited yet considered decisions:

 • Does satisfactory evidence support the fantastic claims about the Curse Tablet?; and